phber/spraktek_dd2418/README.md

 ## Regression

-To run the regression, call the run function with the vocabulary file and the prediction data file:
+To run the regression, call the run function with the vocabulary file and the prediction data file in Python code:

 ```
 run('output_new.json', 'sthlm_format.json')